Healthy living Hot weather: protecting older people and people in need of care

 Difficulty adapting

-• Failure to perceive heat: common consequences of this are wearing clothing that is too warm or too tight, too much physical activity or spending too long in a very hot environment.
+- Failure to perceive heat: wearing clothing that is too warm or too tight, too much physical activity or spending too long in a very hot environment often leads to heat-related health problems.

-Older people are less likely to feel thirsty and can suffer from low fluid and electrolyte levels (dehydration) as a result.
+- Older people are less likely to feel thirsty and can suffer from low fluid and electrolyte levels as a result.

 Conditions

-People with the following conditions and diseases find it more difficult to adjust to high temperatures:
+People with the following diseases and restrictions find it more difficult to adjust to high temperatures:

 Medication